 11. Consider a special tour or program.

 The mission of SeaWorld has always been conservation and education.
-With special programs such as the Dolphin Encounter, Penguins Up-Close and the Behind the Scenes Tour, guests can enhance their day in the park with unforgettable memories of up-close encounters with penguins, dolphins, sea lions or beluga whales.
+With special programs such as the Dolphin Encounter, Penguins Up-Close, the Private VIP Tour and more, guests can enhance their day in the park with unforgettable memories of up-close encounters with penguins, dolphins, sea lions or beluga whales.
 On our last visit, we went into the rest of the rehab area to see injured or sick animals that have been rescued and the efforts SeaWorld makes to send them back into the wild.
 These special experiences can be added to your day for as little as $20 per person.

 12. Dodge the parking fee.